Wild police chase, gunfire: Man linked to murders shot dead

 Police last night fatally shot the man they had been seeking in relation to a double homicide at McLaren Falls, near Tauranga, on Tuesday.

-Two men were found dead inside a property at Ormsby Lane after police received reports of shots fired at 7.40pm that evening.
+Two men had been found dead inside a property at Ormsby Lane after police received reports of shots fired at 7.40pm that evening.

 The discovery came not long after several people - including at least one child - were seen running from the property as shots rang out.